submariner-io/enhancements/submariner/cable-driver-policy.md

 The detailed connection information for a Gateway is currently maintained in the Gateway and Submariner CRs, however when the number of clusters grows to a large scale these could be difficult to parse.
-It maybe preferable to maintain connection information in a separate set if `ClusterConnection` CRs.
-Maintaining this info in separate set of CRs could be useful in the case of:
+It maybe preferable to maintain connection information in a separate set of `ClusterConnection` CRs.
+This could be useful in the case of:

 - Gateway failover, so the new gateway doesn't need to do the same work again to build a connection definition.
 Or
 - In the case of `ClusterConnectionPolicy` updates.
 A Gateway could quickly cycle through the connection policies its